 - replace any flat or nearly flat batteries

-- advise the property manager/owner if there is any issue with the alarm (apart from batteries)
+- advise the property owner/manager if there is any issue with the alarm (apart from batteries)

 - allow the property owner/manager right of entry to install smoke alarms.

-The tenant must not remove a smoke alarm, remove the battery (other than to replace it) or do anything to reduce the effectiveness of the alarm (e.g. paint it).
+- not remove a smoke alarm or the battery (other than to replace it), or do anything to reduce the effectiveness of the alarm e.g. paint it.